 Average Duration - The average duration for the item.
 For transactions, the measured duration starts when the first byte of the request is sent and ends when the final byte of the response is received.
 If a new connection was initiated for the transaction, the connect time is included as well.
 For pages, the measured duration starts when the first transaction on the page begins and ends when the final transaction completes.
-For testcases, the measured duration starts when the first page starts and ends when the final page completes.
+For testcases, the measured duration starts when the first system when the first transaction starts when the first page starts and ends when the final page completes.